WWE United States Championship: Reigns

 The inaugural champion was Harley Race.
-There have been 101 different champions, with Ric Flair having the most reigns at six.
+There have been 186 reigns among 107 different champions, with Ric Flair having the most reigns at six.
 The longest-reigning champion is Lex Luger, who held the title for 523 days from May 22, 1989, to October 27, 1990.
 "Stunning" Steve Austin's second reign was the shortest, lasting approximately five minutes.
 Dean Ambrose is the longest-reigning champion under the WWE banner at 351 days, lasting from May 19, 2013, to May 5, 2014.
 Booker T and Seth Rollins are the only two men to have held both the United States Championship and a world championship simultaneously; in Booker T's case, the world title was the WCW World Heavyweight Championship, while Rollins held the WWE World Heavyweight Championship (both Lex Luger and Goldberg were the United States Champion when they won their first world championship, but unlike Booker T and Rollins, they vacated the United States Championship after winning their world championships).
 Terry Funk is the oldest champion in the title's history, winning the title at the age of 56 on September 22, 2000, while David Flair is the youngest at the age of 20 on July 5, 1999.
 Between NWA/WCW and WWE, the title has been vacated 21 times.
+Only two men have held the title for a continuous reign of one year (365 days) or more: Lex Luger and Rick Rude.

-Austin Theory is the current champion in his second reign.
-He defeated previous champion Seth "Freakin" Rollins and Bobby Lashley in a triple threat match at Survivor Series WarGames on November 26, 2022 in Boston, Massachusetts.
+Ilja Dragunov is the current champion in his first reign.
+He won the title by defeating Sami Zayn in an open challenge on the October 17, 2025, episode of SmackDown in San Jose, California.